framis/framis.github.io/_posts/2016-12-26-dockerizing-spark-local.md

 categories: spark
 ---

-Spark is a very nice framework processing a large amount of data.
+Spark is a very nice framework for processing a large amount of data.
 In this article, we will see the caveats to have spark running locally with Docker.
+Why it is useful?
+Spark requires a few dependencies: Java, Scala, Hadoop and the Spark Jar and CLI, which of those could have conflicting versions, especially if installed globally on your  machine.
+Therefore, after a few months without using your app it is not uncommon that everything breaks.

+Having all those components in a bundled local docker image will ensure that everything is working as is, on someone else's computer or in your computer a few months from now.

 <!--more-->